 The aquaculture learning lab is used to raise more than 10,000 tilapia and other types of fish.

-During 2015, more than 42174 individuals participated in Cornell Cooperative Extension's NYC Expanded Food and Nutrition Education Program.
+During 2015, more than 42174 individuals participated in Cornell University Cooperative Extension - New York City's Expanded Food and Nutrition Education Program.

-Parenting adults participated in our traditional EFNEP 8 lesson workshop series.
+Parenting adults participated in our traditional EFNEP eight-lesson workshop series.

 Youth participated in workshop series and received education designed to increase awareness of healthy eating and the benefits of being physically active.